 Very few metropolitan areas are served by three airports within such a close distance.
 This affords San Francisco-bound travelers on a budget a lot of choices to shop around for competitive airfare.
 And depending on where you are going when you get here, the three airports also allow you to fly in and out with easy logistics because there is an airport close to pretty much everywhere you want to travel.

 If you are a traveler flying to San Francisco, how do you choose among the three options?
-As a Bay Area local now for nearly two decades, I’ve flown in and out of every airport in the area many, many times, Naturally, I have a lot of experiences (both triumphs and failures) to share!
+As a Bay Area local for two decades, I've flown in and out of every airport in the area many, many times, Naturally, I have a lot of experiences (both triumphs and failures) to share!

 Here are the airport essentials you need to know about the three ways to the San Francisco Bay.